-The Total Net Irrigation Requirement Map 3.3.1. reflects the average amount of net supplemental water required for an average corn crop in the LBNRD.
+The Total Net Irrigation Requirement Map 3.3.1. on the following page reflects the average amount of net supplemental water required for an average corn crop in the LBNRD.
 The map was developed for the NeDNR in cooperation with the University of Nebraska for the NeDNR's annual analysis of fully-appropriated basins status.
-In general, the map reflects how much irrigation water may be needed to provide the corn crop's optimum water needs, above that which is provided by the average inseason precipitation.
+In general, the map reflects how much irrigation water may be needed to provide the corn crop's optimum water needs, above that which is provided by the average in-season precipitation.
 The calculations take into account available soil moisture but do not account for irrigation system efficiency.

-Map 3.3.1. - Net corn crop irrigation requirement developed for NeDNR annual fullyappropriated study determinations.
+Map 3.3.1. - Net corn crop irrigation requirement developed for NeDNR annual fully-appropriated study determinations.